Appointments: (657) 230-9434

 The DMV-DOT Exam is required for individuals who wish to receive their Commercial Driving License (CDL).
-Our doctor is licensed by the Federal Motor Carrier Safety Administration (License # 5418916808) to conduct these exams, as required by law.
-The exam takes approximately 10 to 15 minutes, and the certification is valid for up to 24 months.
+Our doctor is licensed by the Federal Motor Carrier Safety Administration (License #5418916808) to conduct these exams, as required by law.
+The exam takes approximately 10-15 min., and the certification is valid for up to 24 months.

-All applicants filing for adjustment of status to that of a lawful permanent resident must submit Form I-693 completed by a civil surgeon.
-Our doctor is authorized by the U.S. Citizenship and Immigration Services to conduct such examinations.
-The exam itself usually takes two business days, and includes a blood, urine, and TB test, as well as a completed immunization form.
-Individuals coming to our office for this exam should bring a Driver's ID or Passport.
+All applicants filing for adjustment of status to that of a lawful, permanent resident must submit the I-693 form, completed by a civil surgeon.
+Our doctor is authorized by the U.S Citizenship and Immigration Services to conduct such examinations.
+The exam itself usually takes up to two business days, and includes: a blood, urine, and TB test, as well as a completed immunization form Individuals coming to our office for this exam should bring a Driver's ID or Passport.

 Electrocardiography (EKG) is the process of recording the electrical activity of the heart over a period of time using electrodes placed on the skin.
 This activity is then graphed and interpreted by our experienced physician in order to determine the relative health of your heart.

 An STI test checks whether you have a sexual transmitted infection.
 It is generally wise to have an STI test if:

 The process is relatively quick, and may involve taking a urine or blood sample that will be provided to a laboratory for testing.
 As with all of your medical information, the results of these tests will only be disclosed to you.